 Technical understanding: including how computing devices work, data storage, hardware and software, programming and control, binary and logic.

-In Year 9 all students study OCR Entry Level Computing which offers an ideal platform to further study in Computing at GCSE and beyond.
+In Year 9 all students study OCR Entry Level Computer Science which offers an ideal platform to further study in Computing at GCSE and beyond.
 Through this qualification students develop their understanding of the fundamental hardware of a computer system, common types of software and simple logic.
 They acquire the skills to write simple computer programs, and look at the development of computer technology and the effects it has had.